Stelliro/PuffinZip/README.md

 # PuffinZip - LZMA Compression Utility

-PuffinZip is a simple, user-friendly graphical application for compressing and decompressing files using the powerful LZMA algorithm, offering high compression ratios.
-It's designed with a clean, dark-mode interface.
+PuffinZip is a simple, user-friendly graphical application for compressing and decompressing files using the powerful LZMA algorithm. **This application is currently in an active testing and development phase.** It aims to offer high compression ratios in a clean, dark-mode interface.

+Initial tests on specific file types have shown that PuffinZip, using Python's LZMA implementation at preset 9, can achieve slightly higher compression rates than 7-Zip's LZMA/LZMA2 on its "Ultra" settings for those same files.
+However, compression performance can vary widely depending on file content and further comparative testing is encouraged.

 ![PuffinZip Screenshot](PuffinZip.png)

 ## Features

-*   **High Compression:** Uses LZMA (preset 9) for maximal file size reduction.
+*   **High Compression:** Employs LZMA (preset 9 via Python's `lzma` module) for maximal file size reduction.
 *   **User-Friendly GUI:** Simple tabbed interface built with `customtkinter`.
     *   Compress Tab: Select file, choose output name (auto-suggested), and compress.
     *   Decompress Tab: Select `.lzma` file, choose output name (auto-suggested), and decompress.